Category: Desktop PC repair and service

 4. Immediately press and hold Command-Option-P-R keys.

-Important: You must press this key combination before the gray screen appears.
+Important: You must press this key combination before the

 5. Hold down keys until the computer restarts, and you hear the startup chime a second time.